About Us

 My Story- Jane

 Paws 4 Training first started in 2015 as an outdoor dog training class held at Abandoned Animals, Prestatyn where all proceeds went to the charity.
 The classes proved very successful and as well as handlers and dogs from outside the sanctuary, we also had dogs within the sanctuary and were able to give them a good grounding before they went to their ‘forever’ home.
 On the back of this success I decided I would like to try and find an indoor venue for instructing, the weather might have had something to do with this decision!
-It has taken a long time to secure the right venue suitable for training but at last I have!
+It has taken a long time to secure the right venue suitable for training, eventually I did and we have been here for 11 years!

 Instructors

 From Flip there were many more dogs, all special in their own right and all broke my heart when they left.
 Some I took to training school but not all dogs thrive in a classroom environment and it wasn’t until 20 years ago that I took up obedience training in earnest.
 I rescued an 18 month old Jack Russell dog who had been living rough for at least 2 weeks that we were aware of.
 Mr Chips as he was called, was in a bad way with no ID and terrified of men and other dogs, and so it began.
 I started going to a dog training club purely as an exercise to socialise Mr Chips and went on to do Bronze, Silver and Gold kennel club awards with him, followed by the club’s own tests of Platinum, Ruby and Emerald.
 We were also chosen to become part of the Obedience Training Team and took place in various displays at local dog shows.
 In 2010 I acquired two Border Collie pups Del and Flynn.
-Flynn has done his Bronze, Silver and Gold KC Award and Del her Bronze and Silver.
-Not forgetting Dougie, my little Shitzu x Border Terrier, who has also completed all his Good Citizen Awards and whom you will be meeting in the classes as our demo dog, he still likes to be involved at the grand age of 14.
-And watch him go on the agility!
+Flynn did his Bronze, Silver and Gold KC Award and Del her Bronze and Silver.
+Not forgetting Dougie, my little Shitzu x Border Terrier, who completed all his Good Citizen Awards, and for several years was our demo dog in classes.

 In 2012 I made the decision that apart from doing obedience dog training I also wanted to do some instructing, having helped various people over the years.
 I started assisting at my local club and also attended two other clubs as I wanted to experience other people’s methods of training, and believe me they do vary from club to club.
 This helped me gage which method might be best suited to individual dogs and owners!